IIIF/api/source/api/content-state/0.3/index.md

 {% endraw %}
 ```

-#### 3.1.2 Linking: HTTP POST (form) parameter
+#### 3.1.2 HTTP POST (form) parameter
 {: #initialization-mechanisms-post}

-The same data structure, in the same forms, may instead be passed in a POST parameter.
+The same data structure, in the same formats, may instead be passed to a server in an HTTP POST.
 This is suited to server-side web applications, such as a web page rendering citations or a view initialized on the server.
 It is not suitable for initialising a standalone JavaScript application, as the POST data is typically unavailable.

+The data should be sent with the `Content-Type` header value `application/x-www-form-urlencoded`, with the parameter name `iiif-content`, as in the following example.
+This allows content states to be submitted from simple HTML forms (for example, pasting a citation).
+Curl uses form-urlencoded by default for POST:

 ```
 curl -d 'iiif-content=aHR0cHM6Ly9leGFtcGxlLm9yZy92aWV3ZXI_aWlpZi1jb250ZW50PXsiaWQiOiJodHRwOi8vZGFtcy5sbGdjLm9yZy51ay9paWlmLzIuMC80Mzg5NzY3L2NhbnZhcy80Mzg5NzcyLmpzb24iLCJ0eXBlIjoiQ2FudmFzIiwicGFydE9mIjpbeyJpZCI6Imh0dHA6Ly9kYW1zLmxsZ2Mub3JnLnVrL2lpaWYvMi4wLzQzODk3NjcvbWFuaWZlc3QuanNvbiIsInR5cGUiOiJNYW5pZmVzdCJ9XX0=' -X POST https://example.org/citation-renderer